Geirrod: Giant That Tried To Kill God Thor But Was Killed Himself

 Obstacles On The Way To Visit Geirrod

-There are no references on how Loki managed to persuade Thor to accompany him to the giant Geirrod, but he did.
+There are no references to how Loki persuaded Thor to accompany him to the giant Geirrod, but he did.

-The way to Geirrod, one of the strongest and most powerful giants, was dangerous.
-The mighty sky god Thor had to summon all his powers to cross a raging river, avoid being killed by Geirrod's two fearsome daughters, Gialf and Greip.
+The way to Geirrod, one of the most robust and potent giants, was dangerous.
+The mighty sky god Thor had to summon all his powers to cross a raging river and avoid being killed by Geirrod's two fearsome daughters, Gialf and Greip.

 Giantess Grid Helped Thor